 So after all that was it worth going to Sync Summit NYC?
 No, in a nutshell!
 I made no new work connections, learned very little that I didn't already know and spent an inordinate amount of money and wasted valuable time for the privilege.

-However, I did manage to reconnect with why I make music in the first place and putting a price on that hard to quantify!
+However, I did manage to reconnect with why I make music in the first place and putting a price on that is hard to quantify!

 If you're feeling brave and are still interested in attending a music conference and want to see if it can help develop your career then here are some pointers: